 Those, who are quick to accuse others of being fascists, are the fascists themselves.

 — “There is an evil which ought to be guarded against…the power of all corporations ought to be limited.
 The growing wealth acquired by them never fails to be a source of abuse”

 The indefinite accumulation of wealth by corporations gives them far-reaching powers, now, as it did two centuries ago.
 Through lobbying and by controlling politicians, they influence public policy and further their own interests.

-The richest man on the planet – Jeff Bezos – is worth $113 Billion. (a month after writing this, his net worth is 172 B. benefiting from the pandemic).
+The richest man on the planet – Jeff Bezos – is worth $113 Billion.
+(3 month after writing this, his net worth is 196 B. benefiting from the pandemic, while the lines at the food banks are a mile long).
 Yet, Amazon’s gargantuan warehouses provide unsafe and grueling conditions for their workers, while the retail giant pays no federal taxes.

 Jeff Bezos, like most of the other ultra rich elite – Bill Gates, Tom Steyer, George Soros, Michael Bloomberg – are self confessed liberals.
 Doesn’t liberalism stand for equality and fairness?